-In the Texas Panhandle, a lot of rental investors hit the same wall: they’ve got a solid deal, solid income, and solid management… and the lender still says “no” because the file doesn’t fit inside a neat little box.
+In the Texas Panhandle, portfolio loans for rental properties can help when a rental investor has a solid deal, solid income, and solid management… but the lender still says “no” because the file does not fit inside a neat little box.

-What a portfolio loan is (in plain English)
+What portfolio loans for rental properties are (in plain English)

 When portfolio loans make sense for rental investors